OPX1000: Modular High-Density

 Low-Frequency Front-End Module (LF-FEM)

-The LF-FEM combines a high-performance, qubit-led baseband front end with a powerful Hybrid Processing Unit (HPU) for unmatched precision, flexibility, and real-time processing power.
+The LF-FEM combines a high-performance, qubit-led baseband front end with a powerful Pulse Processing Unit (PPU) for unmatched precision, flexibility, and real-time processing power.
 Powered by an ultra-low-noise analog front end, it delivers fast rise times and precise voltage control up to 5Vpp, with built-in distortion compensation filters and crosstalk minimization matrices ensuring clean, high-fidelity signal delivery.

 • 8x analog output, DC – 750 MHz